 Using Cultural Awareness to Strengthen the Future

-The junior company is designated for students in grades 3-12 to introduce, increase and enhance cultural awareness through traditional African dance and music.
+The youth company is designated for students in grades 3-12 to introduce, increase, and enhance cultural awareness through traditional African dance and music.
 This program has proven to spark an interest in continued dance and music studies, which helps build the student’s self-esteem, confidence, coordination, discipline, and social and life skills.

 The Thiossane Institute caters to the overall development of young people into productive, well-rounded, respectable individuals.
 The participants of this program are introduced to the art form of traditional African dance and drum.
 The program operates on the basis of traditional African values and morals that encourage academic success and social balance.
 The youth are given information that connects them with both the richness of African Diasporic culture and its significance to their daily lives.
 The youth who are engaged are able to refine self-discipline through repetition, which impacts their academic development and personal behaviors.
 The participants adhere to the expectations and practice core values that translate into success throughout their lives.

-The junior company has graduated several students who study with local companies, participate in local performances and productions, and nationally recognized university dance troupes and musical groups.
-However, our greatest accomplishment is that all our of participants graduate high school and pursue, attend and graduate college.
+The youth company has graduated several students who study with local companies, participate in local performances and productions, and nationally recognized university dance troupes and musical groups.
+However, our greatest accomplishment is that all our participants graduate high school and pursue, attend, and graduate college.

 The members are invited into the company through the training program where they are immersed in the traditions of the African culture.
-Members adhere to set of values that govern the company and their daily lives (Appropriateness, Respect, Knowledge, Excellence, Adaptability and Restraint).
-The company is available for performance, lecture demonstrations, workshops and classes.
+Members adhere to a set of values that govern the company and their daily lives (Appropriateness, Respect, Knowledge, Excellence, Adaptability, and Restraint).
+The company is available for performances, lecture demonstrations, workshops, and classes.